jthegedus/asdf-gcloud/README.md

 The asdf config file, `.tool-versions`, allows pinning each tool in your project to a specific version.
 This ensures that ALL developers are using the same version of each tool.
 Same `python`, same `gcloud`, same `terraform` etc.

 When you update a version in `.tool-versions`, `asdf` will prompt all users who do not have the correct versions to upgrade.
 This enables whole teams to update their tools in unison.

+# Supported Versions

+gcloud releases from 352.0.0 and higher can be installed.

 # Default Cloud SDK Components